 Consider one of ASD's Dual Language Immersion Programs

-- Lottery opens for applications in January 2022.
+The lottery opens for applications in February 2023.

 Anchorage School District Dual Language Immersion Programs